Sunday, September 27, 2015

 Satan Stole My Atari

 Here we have a brand-new demo that has just been released & ranked 1st for the "oldskool" combo at Riverwash 2015 party.
-It requires a juicy 4MB Atari STe but will blow you away as it's fantastic viewing!!
+It requires a juicy 4MB Atari STe and will blow you away!
+Truly amazing and best viewed using real hardware.

 Satan Stole My Atari by Lamers